farhan-navas/monday/README.md

 - [ ] Some cool integrations that I want to integrate:
   - [ ] Calendar (my main one so that its kind of like motion but free for me hehe)
-  - [ ] Settings, but just for ScreenTime API tbh
+  - [ ] Can access settings, but just for ScreenTime API tbh like a Roots App
-  - [ ] SIRIKIT, this would be so cool, but I have no idea
+  - [ ] Can define tasks in calendar with corresponding screen blocking lists for optimal performance
+  - [x] SIRIKIT for now only one intent exposed which is OpenStatusReport
   - [ ] Apple Health, sleep + health data connected
   - [ ] Apple Intelligence API, prep for the future when it is actually good
   - [ ] Some LLM endpoint maybe DeepSeek to help me handle things like calendar and all that, all data still stored locally but ofc if use deepseek api they have your data
   - [ ] SG Parking API, when you ask Monday for parking instantly pulls up maps to guide you there
+  - [ ] SG Buses API(?), not very sure about this but basically can just provide bus timings to me when i ask for it
 - [ ] Local only 'Memories' storage
 - [ ] Ability to login with Apple/Google/MS account, and provide functionality to be able to export